Fly Fishing Ohio Steelhead: Advice And Tips From Guides

 In my area, I believe I was the first guide to offer and use Euro Nymphing methods for steelhead.

-I started perfecting this method somewhere around 2006 which is before most anglers had even heard of it.
+I started perfecting this method somewhere around 2006, before most anglers had even heard of it.

-Euro nymphing originated from European competition anglers for trout, and if you were a competition angler and didn’t use these Euro Nymphing methods you just could not compete.
+Euro nymphing originated from European competition anglers for trout, and if I were a competition angler and didn’t use these Euro Nymphing methods, I could not compete.

-These European anglers are still to this day known to be the best fly anglers in the world, or at least incredibly hard to beat.
+These European anglers are still known to be the best fly anglers in the world, or at least incredibly hard to beat.

-The great thing is that most Ohio steelhead rivers are perfect for Euro nymphing and fly fishing Ohio steelhead can be exceptionally good if you know how to use this method well.
+The great thing is that most Ohio steelhead rivers are perfect for Euro nymphing.

 Using this method for steelhead requires some minor adjustments to the traditional nymphing in order to compensate for the larger steelhead size and the larger tributary size.

-Euro nymphing enables a slow and natural presentation of your flies, particularly at the speed of the bottom current, thus giving a more natural drift which allows the steelhead to detect the flies better.
+Euro nymphing enables a slow and natural presentation of the fly, particularly at the speed of the bottom current, thus giving a more natural drift, which allows the steelhead to detect the flies better.

-Euro nymphing rig typically consists of a longer, lighter rod and a very long reel, and leader, a sighter, and weighted flies and no split shot.
+Euro nymphing rig typically consists of a longer rod, and a very long leader with a built-in sighter, weighted flies, and no split shot.

-The weighted flies allow you to quickly get your flies into the strike zone and keep them there.
+The weighted flies allow me to quickly get my flies into the strike zone and keep them there.

 Again, flies are weighted according to the water conditions.
 Get more information on my page on Euro Nymphing For Steelhead: Methods And Tips Of The Guides.